HOW DOES CCTV MAKE US UNSAFE?

 CCTV Privacy Issues

-Photos of support from the UK’s CCTV Users Group who sit on the UK’s Commissioners Standards Group, Standards Board and Advisory Council.
+Photos of support from the UK’s CCTV Users Group which sits on the UK’s Commissioners Standards Group, Standards Board and Advisory Council.

 Communities have praised their councils for taking this Public Safety initiative, and people protected by this unique PTZ camera service now depend on it to keep them safe.
 Some of the latest to benefit in the UK are families and businesses in London, Nottingham, Salford and the Isle of Man.
 “This service has transformed all our lives,” is a typical comment from residents who are under this service’s protection, and “we would not have taken on this business here if it wasn’t for this camera.”